Asian shares, dollar struggle on Ukraine anxiety

 "I think this is shortcovering, and now people will focus on individual stocks throughout earnings season rather than the macro picture," Okazawa said.

 Core consumer prices in Tokyo, a leading indicator of nationwide inflation, rose 2.7 percent in April from a year earlier, a hair shy of forecasts.
-It was the fastest gain since 1992 as a national sales tax increase drove up prices, though adjusted for the tax hike, the rise was just 1 percent.
+But it was still the fastest gain since 1992 as a national sales tax hike drove up prices.

-On Wall Street, stocks managed to shrug off the rising Ukraine tensions after tech bellwethers Facebook and Apple posted upbeat results on Wednesday and U.S. economic data suggested that growth picked up pace in the second quarter.

 U.S. durable goods orders rose more than expected in March and a measure of business capital spending plans surged.

-But the U.S. unit took back some lost ground against the yen, losing a few ticks to 102.31 yen but still above a session low of 102.19 yen.
-The euro was flat against its Japanese counterpart at 141.51 yen.
+But the U.S. unit took back some lost ground against the yen, adding about 0.1 percent to 102.42 yen, while the euro also rose 0.1 percent against its Japanese counterpart to 141.65 yen.

 China's yuan opened at 6.2510 per dollar on Friday, marking a new 16-month low.

-Copper touched a session high of $6,775 a tonne, as demand from China helped lift it to its strongest since March 7, and was last up about 0.1 percent at $6,756.25
+Copper touched a session high of $6,775 a tonne, as demand from China helped lift it to its strongest since March 7, but was last down about 0.4 percent at $6,725.

-Brent crude was nearly flat at $110.41 a barrel, holding close to seven-week highs after surging $1.22 a barrel on Thursday amid the Ukraine unrest.
+Brent crude edged up to $110.41 a barrel, adding to its overnight surge of $1.22 a barrel on the Ukraine unrest.

-(Additional reporting by Hideyuki Sano in Tokyo and Natalie Thomas in Hong Kong; Editing by Shri Navaratnam & Kim Coghill)

 Wall Street opened higher on Monday after U.S. Congress negotiators averted a government shutdown later this week by hammering out a federal funding deal late on Sunday.